-Necrosis means death of the tissue due to ischemia.
-Osteonecrosis means death of the bone tissue and both the terms are used interchangeably though their historic usage was for different contexts.
+Necrosis means the death of the tissue due to ischemia.
+Osteonecrosis means the death of the bone tissue and both the terms are used interchangeably though their historic usage was for different contexts.

 Avascular necrosis of talus occurs in 40% of fractures of the neck.

-Rate of occurrence of avascular necrosis is as follows in different types of talar neck fractures.
+The rate of occurrence of avascular necrosis talus is as follows in different types of talar neck fractures.